 Instagram account management can be tricky.
-Bots offer a lot of functionality and it can be difficult to find the right way to set it up.
-There's also Instagram's constantly updated anti-bot defense that mercilessly hands action blocks left and right (see article Instagram action blocks).
+Bots offer a lot of functionality, and it can be difficult to find the right way to set them up.
+Also, Instagram constantly updates the anti-bot defense that mercilessly hands action blocks left and right (see the article Instagram action blocks).

-Before you begin your journey to accumulate followers, we highly recommend to warm up your accounts, especially if they have been created recently.
+Before you begin your journey to accumulate followers, we highly recommend you to warm up your accounts.
+Especially if they have been created recently.

 Warming up means that you must first rest your accounts for some time, usually a couple of weeks, and perform no actions whatsoever.
-Once this initial stage has been completed, roll it out slowly (e.g. 2 follows first day, 5 follows second day, etc.).
+Once this initial stage has been completed, roll it out slowly (e.g., 2 follows the first day, 5 follows the second day, etc.).

 We provide rotating and sticky endpoints (see Sticky vs rotating port).
-When it comes to managing Instagram accounts, you'd want to maintain same IP for as long as possible, so in this case use only sticky endpoints.
+When it comes to managing Instagram accounts, you'll want to maintain the same IP for as long as possible.
+Therefore, in this case, use only sticky endpoints.

-It's important to note that to use our proxies correctly, you will need to set up appropriate delays to use our proxies correctly.
+It's important to note that you will need to set up appropriate delays to use our proxies correctly.

-We recommend to setup the maximum to 50 seconds.
-Otherwise, your IP will rotate just like with a rotating port and will flag within Instagram's anti-bot defense system.
+We recommend setting up the maximum delay time to 50 seconds.
+Otherwise, your IP will rotate just like with a rotating port and get flagged by the anti-bot defense system.

-And because each interaction (e.g. follow) happens rather frequently, we recommend to also adjust delay between operations (X amount of follows every Y minutes).
-At least 90-120 minutes is recommended between operations, the longer the better.
+And because each interaction (e.g., follow) happens rather frequently, we recommend adjusting the delay between operations (X amount of follows every Y minutes).
+At least 90-120 minutes is recommended between operations.
+The longer, the better.

-Besides the discussed above, try to mimic human behavior as much as possible.
-Nowadays Instagram bots allow you to highly customize the actions performed on Instagram.
-The more robotic your actions on account are - the more likely it will flag on Instagram's system
+Try to mimic human behavior as much as possible.
+Nowadays, Instagram bots allow you to customize the actions performed on Instagram.
+If your actions appear robotic, it's likely that Instagram will flag you.

-For example, 50 follows every day, at the same time and with the same hashtags will surely flag the account.
-In the mean time, randomized follow actions at random times while also posting something will camouflage your bot activity much better.
-Setting sleep time for the account, when no actions are made, also makes it more convincing.
+For example, 50 follows every day at the same time and with the same hashtags will surely flag the account.
+In the meantime, randomized follow actions at random times while also posting something will camouflage your bot activity much better.
+Setting sleep time for the account when no actions are made also makes you look more legitimate.